Skip to content

 Views of Narberth Past

-Coal yard, about 1905
+Coal yard, about 1906

-Image source: Postcard photographed and published by Philip H. Moore, Philadelphia; collection of the Lower Merion Historical Society
+Image source: Lower Merion Historical Society

 Addresses in view: Water Tower (†1919)